vancuren/php-turf/README.md

 #### Get Points

-Returns the points that create the line string
+Returns the points that create the line string.

 ```php
 $points = [